4. An illustrative application

 // $dSession: dictionary containing session information

-// $dResponse: the dictionary of response page arguments
+// $dReponse: the dictionary of arguments for the response page

 ....